arjunperi/Brick-Breaker-Game/README.md

 Key/Mouse inputs:
 There are no mouse inputs for this program.
-Key inputs are listed below under cheat keys.
-Cheat keys:
-- Left: moves paddle left (unless at left edge of screen)
+- Left arrow: moves paddle left (unless at left edge of screen)
-- Right: moves paddle right (unless at right edge of screen)
+- Right arrow: moves paddle right (unless at right edge of screen)
+- S: starts the ball
 - R: resets ball to starting position
 - Space: pauses/unpauses game
-- S: starts the ball
+- Y: allows user to continue to next level when prompted

+Cheat keys:
 - L: adds a life
 - N: drops an extra life power up
 - B: drops ball speed reduction power up